What are the causes of Puerperal fever (sepsis)?

-The diseases of the female genital system and the male genital system are classified into two types which are diseases do not arise from sexual contact and diseases arise from sexual contact (The sexually transmitted diseases ” STDs ”.
+The diseases of the female genital system and the male genital system are classified into two types which are diseases that do not arise from sexual contact and diseases arise from sexual contact (The sexually transmitted diseases ” TDs”.

-The microbe that cause the disease is spherical-shaped bacteria, the incubation period is 4 days, and the incubation period is the period between the beginning of infection and the appearance of symptoms of the disease.
+The microbe that causes the disease is spherical-shaped bacteria, the incubation period is 4 days, and the incubation period is the period between the beginning of the infection and the appearance of symptoms of the disease.

-The symptoms are high elevation in body temperature, face paling, chilling, severe acute pain in lower abdomen and bad smelling secretions from the uterus, The means of protection (prophylaxis) are sterilizing the surgical tools, wearing the masks during the labour (delivery).
+The symptoms are a high elevation in body temperature, face paling, chilling, severe acute pain in the lower abdomen and bad-smelling secretions from the uterus, The means of protection (prophylaxis) are sterilizing the surgical tools, wearing the masks during the labour (delivery).

-The mother should be kept warm and avoid the exposure to air currents, and prevent the visits of persons who suffer from respiratory diseases to the mother after the delivery.
+The mother should be kept warm and avoid exposure to air currents, and prevent the visits of persons who suffer from respiratory diseases to the mother after the delivery.

 The Causes of Puerperal Infection